IBMStreams/streamsx.jmxclients/streams-metric-exporter/README.md

   * CP4D User Role: minimum privilege of "Access catalog" (e.g. "Developer" role)
   * CP4D Streams Instance Access to read all of the jobs they are to monitor

-## Create and run new OpenShift Application
+## Information Required

-1. Collection information required for streams-metric-exporter environment variables
+Collection information required for streams-metric-exporter environment variables

 | Environment Variable | Details |
 | :----------------- | :---------- |